kpanic/carry/README.md

 # Carry

-Carry is a super simple, dependency free package that transforms a map in this
+Carry is a super simple, dependency free package that transforms a map from this
 form:

 ```elixir